 What to Do in the Face of a Medical Leave Violation

 If you believe your medical leave rights have been violated by an employer in San Diego, start documenting your situation in detail.
-Make copies of relevant employment documents, such as your official medical leave request, appropriate medical records, and your employer’s response or termination notice.
+This is especially important when leave is requested for pregnancy-related medical care or a disability, as these cases often involve retaliation or wrongful termination.
 Then, bring these documents to a free consultation at Fairchild Employment Law to have an experienced attorney review your case.

 Contact Our Employment Attorneys in San Diego Today